Finite Key Security of the Extended B92 Protocol: Abstract

 \section{Abstract}

-In this paper, we derive a new proof of security for a general class of quantum cryptographic protocol involving filtering and discarded data.
-We derive a novel bound on the quantum min entropy of such a system, based in large part on properties of a certain classical sampling strategy.
-Finally, we show how our methods can be used to readily prove security of the Extended B92 protocol, providing the first finite key proof of security for this protocol against general, coherent, attacks.
+In this paper, we derive a new proof of security for the Extended B92 QKD protocol.
+We derive a general entropic uncertainty relation for QKD protocols with data filtering and rejection.
+Our bound requires one to determine the size of a particular set derived from a classical sampling strategy.
+Finally, we show how our methods can be used to readily prove security of the Extended B92 protocol, providing, to our knowledge, the first finite key proof of security for this protocol against general, coherent, attacks.